 The utility will test the major system components, such as:

 - Video System

 The first thing you will need to do is download the Dell diagnostics software package.
-You can download the software from Dell's website by visiting support.dell.com and clicking on drivers and downloads.
-On the next page click 'Enter a Tag', type in your service tag and click go.
+You can download the software from Dell's website by visiting their support website and clicking on "Drivers and Downloads."
+On the next page, click "Enter a Tag," type in your service tag, and click "Search."